Macedovin/FoodExplorer_API/README.md

 	**ATTENTION**:

-	> As a security, it is advisable to encrypt the admin password, using the tool of your choice (might be MD5HASH).
+	> As a security, it is advisable to encrypt the admin password, using the tool of your choice (this [online safe password generator](http://www.sha1-online.com/secure-password-generator.php) was used).
 Save it for security and future access.

-	> All users created without "roles" sended within request will be assigned as "__*users/ default *__".
+	> All users created without "roles" sent within request will be assigned as "__*users/ default *__".

 	**Requests**